f05fk/sepPI/README.md

 ## Hardware List

-* RaspberryPI 1 Model A+ (but any RaspberryPI with 40pin header should do)
+* RaspberryPI ZERO WH, RaspberryPI 1 Model A+ (but any RaspberryPI with 40pin header should do)
 * WLAN dongle (if the RaspberryPI does not already have WIFI)
 * Micro USB power supply
 * SD card